Trump, Biden go on offense in states they're trying to flip

 The church is a few minutes’ drive from Biden’s home.
 Biden's son Beau, who died of brain cancer in 2015, is buried in the cemetery on its grounds.
 Joe and Jill Biden visited the grave after the service.

+Trump attends church far less often but has drawn strong support from white Evangelical leaders and frequently hosts groups of pastors at the White House.
+Trump often goes to the Church of Bethesda-By-The Sea near Mar-a-Lago in Florida for major holidays, including Easter, and he attended a Christmas Eve service last year at Family Church in West Palm Beach before the onset of the pandemic.

 If elected, Biden would be only the second Roman Catholic president in U.S. history and first since John F. Kennedy.
-Biden speaks frequently about his faith and its importance in his life.
+The former vice president speaks frequently about his faith and its importance in his life.

-Trump attends church far less often, but has drawn strong support from white Evangelical leaders and frequently hosts groups of pastors at the White House.
-Trump often goes to the Church of Bethesda-By-The Sea near Mar-a-Lago in Florida for major holidays, including Easter, and attended a Christmas Eve service last year a Family Church in West Palm Beach before the onset of the coronavirus pandemic.

-As the virus forced most churches to pause in-person services this spring, Trump announced plans to tune into live-streamed worship led by some leading evangelical supporters, including Texas-based megachurch pastor Robert Jeffress’ Easter service and a March service by Georgia-based pastor Jentezen Franklin.

 Credit: Carolyn Kaster